eclipse-ecal/ecal/doc/rst/getting_started/howto/setup/python.rst

        sudo apt install python3 python3-pip

-* Install the eCAL Python integration (eCAL > 6.0.1)
+* Install the eCAL Python integration (eCAL 6.0.1 and later)

-  Install eCAL from PyPi, e.g. via pip
+  Install eCAL from PyPI, for example by using pip.

   .. code-block:: batch